 - A $320,000 verdict for a client who had to undergo cervical spine fusion surgery after a motorcycle accident.

-While we guarantee no results, contact Dolman Law Group Accident Injury Lawyers, PA, today to see what we can do for you.
+While we can't guarantee any specific results, when you contact Dolman Law Group today, you can learn about your legal rights and what we can do specifically for you.

 Other hazards that motorcyclists face on Jacksonville roadways include:

 - A lack of visibility.
 Motorcycles have a much slimmer frame and fewer headlights than other types of vehicles.
 This makes them harder to see, particularly at night.
-Additionally, motorcyclists risk accidents caused by inattentional blindness.
+Additionally, motorcyclists may be more likely to have accidents caused by inattentional blindness.
 Inattentional blindness refers to how the brain prioritizes information, focusing on the largest objects or those that are more likely to pose the biggest hazards.
-This means that the driver who says that he or she didn't even see the motorcycle was likely telling the truth—to some extent.
-Inattentional blindness, however, is not a defense that will allow a driver to skirt liability in a motorcycle accident.
+This means that a car driver who says that they didn't even see the motorcycle before the crash was likely telling the truth—to some extent.
+Inattentional blindness, however, is not a defense that will allow a driver to avoid liability in a motorcycle accident.

 - Speeding drivers.
 Speeding is a cause of about one-quarter of all fatal accidents on U.S. roadways, including those that involve motorcycles.
-Speeding drivers are dangerous to motorcyclists because they make it impossible to judge a safe gap in traffic in which to pull out into a travel lane.
-Speeding also gives the driver less time to perceive a hazard such as a motorcyclist and to respond by depressing the brakes.
-It causes the vehicle to require a greater distance to safely stop the vehicle and it increases crash severity.
+Speeding drivers are dangerous to motorcyclists because they make it difficult to judge a gap in traffic when it is safe to pull out into a travel lane.
+Speeding also gives the driver less time to perceive a hazard, such as a motorcyclist, and to respond by braking.
+A speeding vehicle requires a greater distance to stop safely, and speed increases crash severity.

 - Distracted drivers.
 Jacksonville contains many distractions.
-From bright and enticing storefronts and billboards to pedestrians crossing roadways both in and out of crosswalks, plenty of things can draw a driver's eyes from the road, keeping their hands from the wheel, or keeping their mind from safe driving.
+From bright and enticing storefronts and billboards to pedestrians crossing roadways both in and out of crosswalks, plenty of things can draw a driver's eyes from the road, keep their hands off the wheel, or distract them from safe driving.
 Many motorcyclists have incurred serious injuries in Jacksonville as a result of distracted drivers.

 - Left turns.
 Left-turn accidents are among the biggest dangers that motorcyclists face.
-They usually occur when the left-turning driver attempts to turn on a green light that does not feature the green arrow.
+They usually occur when the left-turning driver attempts to turn in an intersection that does not feature a green arrow or outside of an intersection.
 In this situation, the driver must judge the gap in traffic to determine if there is enough space to complete the turn.
 However, because of distraction, inattentional blindness, or even an obstructed view, the driver fails to notice the oncoming motorcycle and turns into its path.

 - Dooring.
-Dooring occurs when an occupant of a parked vehicle opens their door into an approaching motorcyclist.
+Dooring occurs when an occupant of a parked vehicle opens their door in the path of an approaching motorcyclist.

-When you hear about motorcycle accident injuries, you often either hear about traumatic brain injuries (TBIs) or road rash.
+When you think about motorcycle accident injuries, you probably picture traumatic brain injuries (TBIs) or road rash.
 In actuality, there is a reason why those two injuries are so frequently mentioned.
-TBI is the main cause of death in motorcycle accidents, while road rash is among the injuries most commonly suffered.
+TBI is the main cause of death in motorcycle accidents, while road rash is among the most common injuries suffered.

-A TBI refers to brain damage caused by a blow to the head or body, such as what an unhelmeted rider would experience if they struck their head against the pavement, the other vehicle, or another object at the accident scene.
+A TBI refers to brain damage caused by a blow to the head or body, such as what an unhelmeted rider would experience if they struck their head against the pavement, another vehicle, or an object at the accident scene.

-The brain controls all of the body's functions and involuntary responses yet cannot heal after injury.
-This means that TBIs commonly result in permanent deficits, such as an inability to control one's emotions or behaviors, loss of memory, difficulty speaking or understanding spoken language, and difficulty with balanced, coordinated movement.
+The brain controls all of the body's functions along with involuntary responses, yet it cannot heal after injury.
+This means that TBIs commonly result in permanent deficits, such as an inability to control emotions or behaviors, loss of memory, difficulty speaking or understanding spoken language, and difficulty with balanced, coordinated movement.

 Other injuries commonly suffered in motorcycle accidents include:

-- Spinal cord injuries, which often cause a loss of sensation or function below the injury site.
-This is known as paralysis.
+- Spinal cord injuries often cause a loss of sensation or function below the injury site, known as paralysis.
 Damage to the cervical (neck) region of the body will often paralyze the shoulders, arms, chest, torso, hips, pelvis, legs, and feet.
 This is known as tetraplegia or quadriplegia.
 For those who suffer damage to a lower portion of the spinal cord, paralysis often occurs only in the lower extremities.
 This is known as paraplegia.

 - Broken bones, which are particularly common in the lower extremities from getting trapped between the motorcycle and the roadway or the motorcycle and another vehicle.